 An event along with all its attributes is called Call Detail Record (CDR).
-A data collector in the network switch captures the usage in the form of Call Detail Record (CDR)/Usage Detail Record (UDRs).
-These raw CDRs/UDRs are in-turn converted by the Mediation system in to a format understandable by the Billing System.
+A data collector in the network switch captures the usage in the form of Call Detail Record (CDR)/Usage Detail Record (UDR).
+These raw CDRs/UDRs are in turn converted by the mediation system into a format understandable by the Billing System.

-There could be different network elements controlling the services and producing different type of CDRs, for example, for GSM telephony:
+There could be different network elements controlling the services and producing different types of CDRs; for example, for GSM telephony −

-As mentioned above, A CDR keeps usage detail along with various other useful information.
-Below are the most important attributes of a CDR:
+As mentioned above, a CDR keeps usage details along with various other useful information.
+Below are the most important attributes of a CDR −

 Called Party (B number).